fynv/ThrustRTC/docs/Demo.md

 h_data = np.random.randn(2000).astype(np.float32) * 30.0 +100.0
 ```

-Second, we copy these data to GPU memory by creating a *DVector()* object:
+Second, we copy these data to GPU memory by creating a *DVVector* object:

 ```python
 ctx = trtc.Context()